 Aluminum and its reaction with water

-Aluminum was first obtained in the early 19th century, by the physicist Hans Ørsted.
-He conducted his experiment with an amalgam of potassium, aluminum chloride and mercury.
+Aluminum was first obtained in the early 19th century, by the physicist Hans Christian Ørsted.
+He conducted his experiment with an potassium amalgam, aluminum chloride, and with the subsequent distillation of mercury.

-Incidentally, the name of this silvery material came from the Latin word for “alum”, because this element is produced from them.
+Incidentally, the name of this silvery material came from the Latin word for alum (alumen), because this element is produced from them.

-Alums are natural minerals on the basis of metals which combine salts of sulfuric acid in their composition.
+Alums are natural minerals on the basis of metals which combine a hydrated double sulfate salt in their composition.

 Previously, aluminum was considered to be a precious metal and cost considerably more than gold.
 This was because the metal was rather difficult to separate from impurities.
 So only rich and influential people could afford jewelry made of aluminum.

-But soon, in 1886, a method was devised by Charles Hall for producing aluminum in industrial proportions, which drastically reduced the cost of this metal, and allowed it to be used in metallurgical industry.
+But soon, in 1886, a method was developed by Charles Martin Hall and Paul Héroult for producing aluminum in industrial scale, which drastically reduced the cost of this metal, and allowed it to be used in the metallurgical industry.
 The industrial method involved the electrolysis of an alloy of cryolite, in which aluminum oxide was dissolved.
 It is difficult to appreciate the value of this metal in its present form, as many items made of aluminum are used by people in everyday life.

 Application of aluminum

-Thanks to its malleability and lightness, and also its protection from corrosion, aluminum is a valuable metal in modern industry, from which such household items are made as kitchenware, and in industry: for example it is widely used in aircraft and automobile construction.
+Thanks to its malleability and lightness, and also its corrosion resistance, aluminum is a valuable metal of great importance in modern industry, from which such household items are made as kitchenware, and in industry: for example, it is widely used in aircraft and automobile construction.